lakejs/lake-docs/reference/selection.md

 ### removeMark()

-Removes the specified marks in the selection.
+Removes specified marks from the selection.

 * Parameters: